 Also on January 28, 2022, NSTAR filed a notice of cancellation of a D&E Agreement with Ocean State Power, LLC ("Ocean State").
 The D&E Agreement set forth the terms and conditions under which NSTAR would undertake certain preliminary engineering and design activities consistent with Ocean State's April 26, 2018 interconnection request (queue position #758) (for a proposed increase in capacity of its Large Generating Facility).
 The term of the Agreement ended on October 23, 2021.
 NSTAR completed all refunds and billing under the Agreement on January 4, 2022, and no further work will be done under the Agreement.
 A January 28, 2022 effective date was requested.
-Comments on this filing are due on or before February 18, 2022.
+Comments on this filing were due on or before February 18, 2022; none were filed.
+This matter is pending before the FERC. .
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).